Together With Music: Background

 By the mid-1950s Mary Martin was an established Broadway star.
 She had appeared in leading roles in shows including One Touch of Venus (1943) and South Pacific (1949).
 Coward had been a successful dramatist, song-writer and performer since the 1920s.
 The two had worked together on Pacific 1860, a musical written and directed by Coward, which ran in London at the Theatre Royal, Drury Lane in 1946–47.
 Although they got on well socially, their working relationship proved difficult, and after the show closed, Martin concluded, "Professionally, Coward and Martin just don't have anything more to offer each other".
 There was a rapprochement in the 1950s.
 When Martin was appearing in the West End production of South Pacific in 1951–52 Coward found an opportunity to renew their professional association.
 Asked to stage and appear in a fund-raising show for charity at the Cafe de Paris, where he starred as a cabaret entertainer, Coward recruited Martin as his sole co-performer in a two-and-a-half hour musical revue in January 1952.
 It was so successful that they repeated it the following year.
 Gertrude Lawrence, the singer and actress with whom Coward was most closely associated, died in 1952, and when offered $500,000 to make three coast-to-coast television broadcasts for CBS in 1955 Coward chose to co-star with Martin in the first of the three, a show based on his songs.
 (Note: The other two CBS broadcasts were Blithe Spirit and This Happy Breed, in live performances transmitted respectively on 14 January and 5 May 1956.
-The original plan was that the third broacast would be of Present Laughter, but Bill Paley, the head of CBS, took a dislike to the play, fearing it would provoke "angry letters ... written by outraged Methodists in Omaha".)
+The original plan was that the third broadcast would be of Present Laughter, but Bill Paley, the head of CBS, took a dislike to the play, fearing it would provoke "angry letters ... written by outraged Methodists in Omaha".)